MR-Spagetty/n-d-code/README.md

 This program is designed to allow its user to encode & decode a string of text using many different methods such as binary or a cesarian shift.

-Currently included methods are(in that format you would input them):
+Currently included methods are(in the format you would input them case does not matter):

 * Binary
 * Ceaser
 * Hex
-* Base x
+* Base-x
 * Tap
 * Ascii
 * Morse
 * Phonetic
+* Vigenere